-EC president Von der Leyen tells Davos countries of future “don't need oil and gas”, Ukraine’s fight is defining moment for global democracy
+EC President Von der Leyen tells Davos countries of future “don't need oil and gas”, Ukraine’s fight is defining moment for global democracy

 In the meantime, the EU is clearly prepared to help Ukraine rebuild after the war is over and von der Leyen said that Ukraine should receive a Marshall plan similar to that given to Germany after the end of WWII.

-The cost of the reconstruction of Ukraine varies with the current estimates of the total economic damage ranging from $600bn to $1 trillion, but the cost of repairing and replacing the physical damage is in the range of $100bn-$200bn according to various estimates.
+The cost of the reconstruction of Ukraine varies, with the current estimates of the total economic damage ranging from $600bn to $1 trillion but the cost of repairing and replacing the physical damage anywhere between $100bn and $200bn, according to various estimates.

-Kyiv is currently burning through an estimated $5bn a month, almost all provided by partners after its tax collection collapsed and exports have been almost entirely halted by a Russian embargo on shipping from its main ports.
+Kyiv is currently burning through an estimated $5bn a month, almost all provided by partners after its tax collection collapsed, and exports have been almost entirely halted by a Russian embargo on shipping from its main ports.

-In addition to the economic sanctions and EU military aid von der Leyen said the EU will also give Kyiv €10bn in macro-financial assistance to tide the government finance over, the first time in history the EU has given aid to a country under attack, as well as the biggest grant ever, and that Europe was “mobilising our full economic power.”
+In addition to the economic sanctions and EU military aid, von der Leyen said the EU will also give Kyiv €10bn in macro-financial assistance to tide the government finances over, the first time in history the EU has given aid to a country under attack, as well as the biggest grant ever, and that Europe was “mobilising our full economic power.”

-The EC president accused Russia of “weaponizing food” and of curbing its own grain exports to increase pressure on the rest of the world.
-She said “global cooperation” was the “antidote to Russia’s blackmail” and added that the rest of the world was trying to increase grain production to ease the pressure.
+The EC president accused Russia of “weaponising food” and of curbing its own grain exports to increase pressure on the rest of the world.
+She said “global co-operation” was the “antidote to Russia’s blackmail” and added that the rest of the world was trying to increase grain production to ease the pressure.

 “In Russian-occupied Ukraine, the Kremlin’s army is confiscating grain stocks and machinery.
 And Russian warships in the Black Sea are blockading Ukrainian ships full of wheat and sunflower seeds,” von der Leyen said, adding that Russia was using grain exports as “blackmail.”

 Von der Leyen said that usually Ukraine exports about 5mn tonnes of grain a month at this time of year, but exports of grain have fallen to between 300,000 tonnes and 1mn due to the blockade that could result in a global food crisis.
 Currently some 20mn tonnes of grain are locked up inside the country unable to get to hungry customers in the Middle East and North Africa (MENA) region.
-The first of the spring harvest is due to be collected in the coming months and if the blockade is not lifted Ukraine will run into a storage problem too as these are not enough silos to hold the entirety of the spring harvest grain as well.
+The first of the spring harvest is due to be collected in the coming months and if the blockade is not lifted Ukraine will run into a storage problem too, as there are not enough silos to hold the entirety of the spring harvest grain as well.

-Despite promises of several hundred billion dollars in aid to fund reconstruction so far Ukraine has received only $11bn from partners and the bulk of the budget funding has come from the National Bank of Ukraine (NBU) which has paid out $4.1bn and the sale of war bonds that has raised $2.6bn, as of May 17.
+Despite promises of several hundred billion dollars in aid to fund reconstruction, so far Ukraine has received only $11bn from partners and the bulk of the budget funding has come from the National Bank of Ukraine (NBU), which has paid out $4.1bn, and the sale of war bonds, which has raised $2.6bn, as of May 17.

 And the bulk of the money is provided by international partners, but in the form of loans, not grants.

-“Ukraine came into this crisis with a decent macro and public finance profile - a fiscal deficit of 3-4% of GDP and public sector debt to GDP ratio of sub-50%.
+“Ukraine came into this crisis with a decent macro and public finance profile – a fiscal deficit of 3-4% of GDP and public sector debt to GDP ratio of sub-50%.
 It ran a close to balanced current account position and held close to $30bn in FX reserves.
-Market external debt due to year end was pretty light at a few billion bucks,” Tim Ash, Senior Sovereign Strategist at BlueBay Asset Management, said in an emailed note to clients.
+Market external debt due to year end was pretty light at a few billion bucks,” Tim Ash, senior sovereign strategist at BlueBay Asset Management, said in an emailed note to clients.
 “But the war has decimated public finances and estimates are that Ukraine has a budget financing shortfall of close to $5bn a month.
 So far it has received around $11bn in Western financing and this week got another promise from Western allies of close to $17bn in additional financial support… If the war continues to year end, with a possible 30-40% real GDP contraction, Ukraine’s debt/GDP ratio could well then be over 100%.”

 Von der Leyen hinted that the EU might push to seize the $300bn of Russian central bank reserves frozen in European accounts, “if that is possible,” to pay for Ukraine’s reconstruction.
 That money is currently frozen, but technically it still belongs to Russia and it would take a legal decision to seize it.
 There has also been vague talk about Russia paying reparations at the end of the war, but no details have been discussed publically of how that could work.